great travel site

 Launch Site: Kennedy Space Center - Launch Pad 39A

-Description: Space shuttle Atlantis will use a Multi-Purpose Logistics Module to carry experiment and storage racks to the International Space Station.
+Description: Space shuttle Discovery will use a Multi-Purpose Logistics Module to carry experiment and storage racks to the International Space Station.

 Mission: STS-129